The Balinese celebration of Galungan and Kuningan @ Angel House Ubud

 February 19TH 2020 – February 29TH 2020

 When Galungan day approaches, the Balinese talent for making spectacular religious displays is evident all over Bali in the form of a Penjor.
-The Penjor symbolises good (dharma) over evil (adharma).
-The Penjor also serves as an offering of thanks to God for the fruits of the Earth, and to show devotion to God in his manifestation as the God of the mountain (Hyang Giri Pati).
+Balinese Hindus erect a penjor to symbolise the dominance of good (dharma) over evil (adharma), as well as offering thanks to God for the fruits of the Earth, and to show devotion to God in his manifestation as; Hyang Giri Pati (the God of the mountain).

-The PENJOR is both an offering to the God AND a temporary place of worship.
-Penjor’s are placed in front of family compounds, shops, businesses and at the many temples found in Bali.
-They are erected facing holy Mt Agung (Kaja/North side); and are made from a tall, curved bamboo pole decorated with leaves, padi / dried rice stalks and offerings.
-Due to their length, (sometimes more than ten metres high), they droop charmingly over the pavement like ancient street lamps.
-At the base of the Penjor is a small temple where daily offerings are made during the 10 days of Galungan and Kuningan.
-Offerings are placed in this temporary “throne” for the Gods when they come down to Earth to celebrate Galungan.
-If you take a close look at a Penjor, you’ll notice that at the extremity of the bamboo hangs a decorative circle OR Sampian which symbolises the cosmic wheel.
-During Galungan and kuningan celebrations, the beautiful Penjor make the whole neighbourhood look spectacular, swaying gently in the wind. http://www.angelhouseubud.com
+These are placed in front of family compounds, shops and businesses as well as at the many temples.
+The PENJOR is an offering to the Gods, a temporary place of worship, facing the holy Mt Agung (Kaja side).
+It is made from a tall, curved bamboo pole which is then decorated with leaves, padi / dried rice stalks and offerings.
+Due to their length, (sometimes more than ten metres high), they droop charmingly over the pavement like an ancient street lamp.
+There is a small temple at the base of the Penjor to make daily offerings during the 10 days of Galungan and Kuningan.
+Penjor are seen all over Bali, swaying gently in the wind.